-a) Must comply with all US federal, California state, local safety, permitting, zoning, and other guidelines;

-- b) Must ensure all equipment is installed by a qualified and licensed contractor in good standing with the Department of Consumer Affairs Contractors State License Board (CSLB), and that this installation is in accordance with US federal, CA state, and local codes and abide by all permitting and inspection requirements; - c) If the project is a Public Work, Incentive Recipients must comply with all requirements of California's Prevailing Wage Law.
+- a) Must comply with all US federal, California state, local safety, permitting, zoning, and other applicable laws, regulations, and guidelines; - b) Must ensure all equipment is installed by a qualified and licensed contractor in good standing with the Department of Consumer Affairs Contractors State License Board (CSLB), and that this installation is in accordance with US federal, CA state, and local codes and abide by all permitting and inspection requirements; - c) If the project is a Public Work, Incentive Recipients must comply with all requirements of California's Prevailing Wage Law.
 In the event the project is a Public Work such that prevailing wages must be paid, it shall be mandatory upon the General Contractor, and upon associated vendors thereunder, with whom an Incentive Recipient contracts, to pay no less than said specified rates to all workers employed by them in execution of the contract for which an incentive was awarded to the Applicant, among other things.
 Every project is subject to potential audit for Prevailing Wage compliance.
-This includes, if requested, providing CALSTART, the California Energy Commission and/or the Department of Industrial Relations ("DIR") or related entities, access to an award recipient's and their contractors' certified payroll records and retaining the supporting documentation as required by law as evidence of compliance. - For more information regarding how to determine if your project is a public works subject to prevailing wage laws, and information on registering with the DIR and compliance with prevailing wage laws please visit the following link: California Department of Industrial Relations Home Page; - d) Must use Electric Vehicle Infrastructure Training Program (EVITP) certified electricians for the installation of the Level 2 EVSEs according to the following requirements: - i) If the electric vehicle charging infrastructure and equipment to be installed supplies Charging Ports with 24.9 kW or less and no Charging Ports supplying 25 kW or more, then it will be installed by a contractor with an appropriate license classification, as determined by the Contractors' State License Board, in good standing, with at least one electrician on each crew at all times during work hours who holds an Electric Vehicle Infrastructure Training Program (EVITP) certification: - ii) If the electric vehicle charging infrastructure and equipment to be installed supports at least one Charging Port supplying 25 kW or more, then it will be installed by a contractor with an appropriate license classification, as determined by the Contractors' State License Board, in good standing, with at least 25 percent of the total electricians working on the crew, at all times during work hours, holding EVITP certification. - e) Must maintain the electric vehicle charging station and real property insurance as required by law.
-If the installed and commissioned infrastructure is damaged, destroyed, or otherwise becomes permanently inoperable due to accident or negligence by the Applicant or any other party, the Applicant must notify Communities in Charge staff;
+This includes, if requested, providing CALSTART, the California Energy Commission and/or the Department of Industrial Relations ("DIR") or related entities, access to an award recipient's and their contractors' certified payroll records and retaining the supporting documentation as required by law as evidence of compliance.

+If an Applicant believes the Project is not subject to prevailing wage laws, the Applicant must provide competent proof of a DIR or court determination that the project is not a public work requiring payment of prevailing wages.
+For more information regarding how to determine if your project is a public works subject to prevailing wage laws, and information on registering with the DIR and compliance with prevailing wage laws please visit the following link: California Department of Industrial Relations - Home Page;